[?] Subscribe To This Site

 Team dressage

-Every horse and rider pair perform a battery of movements and the best three scores from each team's four pairs were added together to give a score for each team.
+Every horse and rider pair perform a battery of movements and the best three scores from each team's four pairs are added together to give a score for each team.

 Gold Germany (GER)